StefanoFrontini/StefanoFrontini/README.md

 ## A self-taught web developer based in Milan, Italy.

-My passion for programming and my desire for learning has grown enormously in recent years and this has prompted me to change my career 🏃‍♂️✨.
+My passion for programming and my desire for learning has grown enormously in recent years and this has prompted me to change my career! 🏃‍♂️✨

 This is my story 👇